-were considered for inclusion.
+year.
+It is the first document of its kind, establishing general goals and specific goals per targeted discrimination ground.
+Although the opening of the strategy notes that the selected grounds have been identified as priority grounds, it does not state how this conclusion was arrived at, nor what other grounds (if any) were considered for inclusion.
 The general strategic goals are: advancing the legal framework for equality and non-discrimination; strengthening of the capacities of the institutional mechanisms for prevention and protection against discrimination and promotion of equal treatment; and awareness raising towards recognising forms of discrimination and promoting the concept on non-discrimination and equal opportunities.
+No report as to the progress with the implementation of this strategy has been produced yet.